-[__] A. This answer sounds familiar, but is likely wrong somehow.
+[__] A. This answer sounds familiar, but feels wrong somehow.

-[__] B. This partially right option, but has one word, the “not”, making it incorrect.
+[__] B. This answer looks correct, but has one extra word, “not”, making it incorrect.

 [__] C. This answer, which is at least partially right.

-[__] D. This answer, which sounds correct, but is worded strangely.
+[__] D. This answer sounds correct, but is worded strangely.